lotcz/theSeed/doc/beehive.md

 BETA for friends
 ----------------

-- retain items lost to level edge, if possible
 - solve crawling and carrying problem
 - control menu with keyboard
 - makers to turn heads